 The country urgently needs infrastructure that will enable both early identification, advise and treatment.
 The hospital over the years has been working on creating infrastructure at block headquaters as well as district headquaters

 The hospital actively sets up Vision centres at block headquaters.
-A vision centre is manned by a local person who undergoes a rigorous 18 months of training at the base hospital.
-Post training, the person is able to provide refraction services, dispense glasses and most importantly, provide the right advise to illiterate rural people.
+A vision centre is manned by a local person who undergoes a rigorous 18 months of education at the base hospital.
+Post education, the person is able to provide refraction services, dispense glasses and most importantly, provide the right advise to illiterate rural people.
 Most importantly, such centres are normally able to be self sustainable through sale of glasses within 12 to 18 months of commissioning.
 The impact that such a centre has on the surrounding area is something to be believed

 For further information on vision centres, write to firstname.lastname@example.org

 The hospital strives to set up secondary operating facilities in districts where there is a considerable backlog of avoidably blind.
 Manned by a well trained ophthalmologist and supported by a team of 12-15 people, the centre provides largely cataract surgery facilities for the rural poor.

 With the help of donors from around the world, the hospital has set up secondary facilities at Alwar District, Rajasthan; Saharanpur District , Uttar Pradesh and Shahjahanpur District, UttarPradesh.

 For further information on secondary centres, write to email@example.com